 18-22 lb turkey for 20-22 people

 1 Defrost and De-Chill

-If you are starting with a frozen turkey, you will need to defrost it first, a process that can take several days depending on the size of the turkey.
-Place the wrapped frozen turkey in a pan to catch any leaks, and then in the refrigerator to defrost.
-You will need about 5 hours of defrosting for every pound of turkey.
-Which means that if you have a 15 pound turkey, it should take 75 hours, or a little over 3 days, to defrost.
+If you are starting with a frozen turkey, you will need to allow several days to defrost the turkey.
+You'll want to defrost it in the refrigerator so that the turkey stays chilled during this process.
+Put the wrapped frozen turkey in a pan to prevent leaks and then place it in the refrigerator.
+It will take about 5 hours of defrosting time for every pound of turkey.
+So if you have a 15 pound turkey, it should take about 75 hours, or 3 days, to defrost.

 Remove the turkey from the refrigerator 2 to 3 hours (depending on the size of the bird) before cooking to allow it to come closer to room temperature.
 The turkey will cook more quickly and more evenly that way.

 When you are ready to cook the turkey, remove it from its package.
 Usually turkeys come packaged with the neck and giblets (heart, gizzard, liver) in the main cavity or the neck opening (make sure to check both!)
 Pull them out, they are often wrapped in a small paper package.